kylecoberly/ceres/README.md

-# ceres
+# Ceres

-This README outlines the details of collaborating on this Ember application.
+A staff and classroom management tool, designed for use in Galvanize Denver WDI.

-A short introduction of this app could easily go here.
+## Collaboration Instructions

-## Prerequisites
+### Prerequisites

 You will need the following things properly installed on your computer.